Dave Smith (ice hockey)

 David Smith (born November 21, 1968) is a Canadian ice hockey coach and former player.
-He is currently the head coach of the NCAA RPI Engineers men's ice hockey team, a position he has held since the 2017–18 season.
+He was the head coach of the NCAA RPI Engineers men's ice hockey team, a position he has held since the 2017–18 season up until March 2025.

 Smith was a member of the 1992–93 Turner Cup champions, the Fort Wayne Komets.

 Coaching career

 In 1998, following a six-year professional minor league career, Smith joined the coaching staff of the Miami RedHawks men's ice hockey team as an assistant.
 He also served as an assistant coach with Bowling Green State University, and Mercyhurst University, before being hired on April 15, 2005 as the head coach at Canisius College.